 Dublin has two starkly different dialect groups: Local Dublin and New Dublin English.
 According to Irish linguist Raymond Hickey, they also have some notable sociolinguistic differences.
 The working-class Local Dublin spoken in the north has been around for centuries and is often considered the “authentic” Dublin accent.
 It’s also noticeably less rhotic than other Irish dialects.

 The southern New Dublin English, sometimes called D4 or Dartspeak, represents the posh-sounding vernacular found in trendier parts of the city.
 New Dublin speakers started distancing themselves from the older Local Dublin in the ‘90s.
 Their speech patterns adjusted to match the city’s rapid financial growth into an international tech-hub.
-This dialect has many features borrowed from other English varieties and stands in stark contrast with other local Irish dialects.
+This dialect has many features borrowed from other English varieties and stands in stark contrast to other local Irish dialects.

 A Supraregional Irish English?